jonathanbossenger/block-theme-course/module-06/03-Using-Block-Patterns-in-Themes.md

 Once you saved your progress, go to **Pages > Add New** in your WordPress admin and open the pattern inserter.
 Your new pattern with its background image should appear:

 ![WordPress page editor with the Patterns inserter open on the left, showing a single hero pattern with a background image.](/images/module-06/lesson-03/hero-with-background-inserter.jpg)

+> **Note**\
+> Dynamic data only remains dynamic when it comes from the theme.
+The moment that a user saves a post in the block content editor or a template in the site editor, the data becomes static.
+You cannot later update that specific instance of the pattern.

 Images are merely the tip of the iceberg when it comes to what type of data you can use in a block pattern.
 You could potentially show a specific configuration of a pattern based on whether a specific plugin is active, for example.
 Internationalizing text strings and including media are the most common scenarios.